pkoelich/Vancouver_CityScope/README.md

 1. Create another empty field, and set the value to the estimated living wage, 37500.
 1. Configure the pop ups to compare the median household income with the estimated living wage for each feature.
 1. Create another empty field
-1. Use explore statistics to find the minimum and maximum values for the field, then normalize each entry according to those values.
+1. Use explore statistics to find the minimum and maximum values for the field, then min-max normalize each entry according to those values.
 This will be used for comparison in the MCDA.

 ### 4.4 Housing cost burden index:
 1. Each census tract contains data for the number of people who are spending more than and less than 30% of their median household income on shelter costs.
 Start by creating an empty field, label it correctly and assign it the correct data type.
 1. Use the field calculator to calculate the field according to the formula detailed in section 2.2.2
 1. Configure a pie chart to show the percentage spending more and less than 30% of their income on housing.
 1. Create another empty field
-1. Use explore statistics to find the minimum and maximum values for the field, then normalize each entry according to those values.
+1. Use explore statistics to find the minimum and maximum values for the field, then min-max normalize each entry according to those values.
 This will be used for comparison in the MCDA.

 ### 4.5 Accessibility Index